Bristol Bay Institute

-Proponents of the mine tout economic returns, job creation, and global demand as incentive for proceeding with the project.
+Proponents of the mine tout economic returns, job creation, rural development, infrastructural improvements, and global demand as incentive for proceeding with the project.
 In a region where shrinking populations and financial hardship are real concerns, the possibility of economic development - and the chance to be a player in future prosperity - is no small matter for nearby communities.
 Opponents fear contaminated groundwater, damaged ecosystems, development of roads, ports, and a power plant, the crash of the salmon fishery, and the erasure of a way of life that has persisted for millennia.
 The prospect of the mine has unified unexpected allies, including the commercial, recreational and subsistence fishing communities, who have joined forces to protect the resource that sustains their livelihood.
 Meanwhile, those in favor of the mine - or at least open to the possibility - worry that their voices aren’t being heard amidst the clamor of protest.

 While the proposed mine is front and center in many minds, it is only one of many stories unfolding in the region.
 And, as is the case with all stories involving natural systems, extractive industry, multiple invested stakeholders, rural communities, and vast sums of money, those playing out in the Bristol Bay region are complex and nuanced.

 In early September of 2019, IJNR plans to bring 10-12 competitively selected professional journalists from around North America to Bristol Bay to learn firsthand about the various natural resource issues playing out in the region.
 This expenses-paid fellowship will explore numerous potential topics, including but not limited to: